 Add Events

-Manually add events to the panel based on details in the source document.
+Manually add events in the panel based on details in the source document.
 By default, events you add in the panel are of the Adverse Event type.
 To view and add different types, select the applicable button:

 - Event: Adds an Adverse Event